-You may agree in writing to the cashing out of a period of paid annual leave.
+You may agree in writing to the cashing out of a period of paid annual leave (for teachers entitlement applies if working in services operating for more than 48 weeks per year).
 The written agreement must state the amount of leave being cashed out, the payment amount, when it will be paid, and be signed by the employee or their parent/guardian if they're under 18.
-You must ensure you follow the procedural requirements in Clause 24.9.
+You must ensure you follow the procedural requirements in the Children's Services Award Clause 24.9, or the Educational Services (Teachers) Award Clause A6.2.